owntone/owntone-server/docs/configuration.md

   timing_port = 0
   ```

-- `uncompressed_alac` - Switch Airplay 1 streams to uncompressed ALAC (as opposed to regular, compressed ALAC).
+- `uncompressed_alac` - Switch AirPlay 1 streams to uncompressed ALAC (as opposed to regular, compressed ALAC).
 Reduces CPU use at the cost of network bandwidth.

   **Default:** `false`